nDIRECT/nDIRECT/README.md

 ----------------------
 Contact: Pengyu Wang (pengyu_wang@nudt.edu.cn)

-NDIRECT is a library for direct convolution on ARMv8-based processors.
+NDIRECT is a library for direct convolution on ARMv8-based processors, with a focus on providing high performance, high data reusability, and DL framework compatibility.
 It preserves the conventional `NCHW` data format, which is compatible with mainstream deep learning frameworks, such as Pytorch and MXNet.

 This work continues to be optimized.
 ### Software Dependences